adriamooney/modern-basil-2454d/src/pages/resume.md

 *   Developed custom themes for clients as well as design of stock-themes for video site theme builder

-*   Upgraded legacy code to more efficient CSS, Bootstrap, Javascipt MVC with REST API
+*   Upgraded legacy code to more efficient CSS, Bootstrap, Javascript MVC with REST API

 ##### Web Developer // [Credit.com](http://www.credit.com) // *06/09 – 10/11*